ghdna/athena-express/README.md

 	aws = require("aws-sdk");

 	/* AWS Credentials are not required here
-    /* because the IAM Role assumed by this Lambda
+    /* Make sure the IAM Execution Role used by this Lambda /* has the necessary permission to execute Athena queries /* and store the result in Amazon S3 bucket
-    /* has the necessary permission to execute Athena queries /* and store the result in Amazon S3 bucket */
+    /* See configuration section above under Setup for more info */

 const athenaExpressConfig = {
 	aws,